 - Agreements between universities, museums, pro-export agencies, hospitals, etc.

-Latin America, the Caribbean and the Arab world
+Latin America, the Caribbean, and the Arab world

 The Arab World is a crucial, dynamic and rapidly changing region.
 It is the primary site of the most important global energy reserves, as well as huge capital resources and an extremely important influential culture.
-Much of its population of at least 350 million is young and upwardly mobile and is rapidly taking its place in the globalized economy and public sphere.
+Much of its population of at least 350 million are young and upwardly mobile and is rapidly taking its place in the globalized economy and public sphere.

 Latin America is equally important.
 Its extensive population, totaling over 550 million people, includes about 17 million of Arab origin, constituting the largest population of Arabs living outside the Middle East and North Africa.
 These Latin Americans of Arab descent have experienced tremendous success in multiple fields, particularly business, academics, and politics, indicating that they have been assimilated into the Latin American culture and societies.
 This experience strongly suggests that enhanced cooperation between the two regions is both achievable and desirable, and establishes an important basis for developing stronger economic, cultural, and political ties.